DurgaM821/Advanced-Java/README.md

 2. Patient.java --> Use of 'this' Keyword with Constructor
 3. Customer.java --> Customer java  is about Constructor chaining + CustomerMain is the Main class
 4. StaticVariableHandsOn.java --> static & final keyword usage
+5. StaticMethodsEx --> How to use static methods and instance methods